-Researchers from the Research Institute of Environmental Chemistry of the GSF Center
+Researchers from the ecological chemistry research institute of the GSF center

-near Munich have developed a new process that significantly reduces dioxins in the incinerator exhaust gas.
-By
+near Munich have developed a new process that significantly reduces dioxins in the exhaust gases of incinerators.
+Through

 addition of non-toxic sulfur bonds, they have achieved a